University of Michigan Hospitals

 Practice-Based Learning and Improvement

-teaching skills by educating and supervising housestaff on the performance of
+teaching skills by educating and supervising housestaff on the interpretation

-proficient at appropriately selecting the sampling methods and diagnostic
+proficient at appropriately selecting the appropriate diagnostic studies for

 - Demonstrate effective communication skills in